mapprotocol/docs/architecture/3layer.md

 ## MAPO Application Layer

-- Assets and data originated from dApps assembly on MAPO Chain
+- Assets and data originated from dApps assembly on MAPO Relay Chain
 - DApps can achieve interoperability because of MAPO Services (MOS)
 - The finality of omnichain data and asset verification network by MAP Protocol Layer empowers dApps to grow limitless.